DomiKamu/OhmerPrems/docs/modules/6OP-DX/Manual.md

 - 6OP-DX (the huge module) either as voice synthesizer **AND** as full DX7 voice (sound) editor.
 - 6OP-DX Kompakt, for final productions in your racks (mainly to save space in your racks).

-:information_source: Both _6OP-DX_ and _6OP-DX Kompakt_ modules are capable to create/edit the modulation matrix (for each voice), save/load single-voice **.6opvoice** files, save/load 32-voice cartridge **.6opcart** files, and save/load full synthesizer **.6opsynth** files.
+:information_source: Both _6OP-DX_ and _6OP-DX Kompakt_ modules are capable to create/edit the modulation matrix, for each voice, save/load single-voice **.6opvoice** files, save/load 32-voice cartridge **.6opcart** files, and save/load full synthesizer **.6opsynth** files.
 However, the _6OP-DX Kompakt_ module cannot edit DX7 synthesizer parameters, and cannot export to DX7 SysEx files, otherwise, they're no more signifiant differences between both modules!

 ---